 Course of study

-The Certificate curriculum consists of core requirements in four blocks:
+The Certificate curriculum consists of core requirements in four categories:

 (A) Three courses on second language acquisition and teaching (12 credits).
 [Jump to details]